zapplea/sentiment_coarse_model/sentiment/senti_nn/README.md

 ###sentences:
 The same to the attribute function in current state, but in the future, we would use the version without punctuation because of dependency parsing.

+### wordembedding table
+The same to attribute function

 #Wordembedding:
 In the dependency parsing version, the relationship words in sentiment path should be involved.
 Need to check how many words is unk in the generated sentence.